SimonBo/mini_booking_ember/README.md

 # mini-booking-ember

-This app can be used with the Rails Api from: https://github.com/SimonBo/mini_booking_api Mirage factories are included for testing and development.
+* This app can be used with the Rails Api from: https://github.com/SimonBo/mini_booking_api
+* Mirage factories are included for testing and development.
+* run ember server --proxy http://localhost:3000 if using the api locally

 ## Prerequisites